code-with-amitk/Code-examples/Languages/Programming_Languages/Rust/Data_Types/Compound/Struct/Mutable_Struct/README.md

 ## Mutable Struct
 - Means struct whose values can be changed.
+- Entire struct has to be mutable, Rust does not allow only some feilds to be mutable.
+Immutable means cannot change.
 ```rust
 let mut champ = Employee {
   name: String::from("Champ")